Not all pain is the same.

 Most of us are familiar with acute pain that comes with injury and eases over time as things come good with treatment or sometimes without it.
 Logical right?

-What if pain comes back even though there has been no major injury?
+What if the pain comes back even though there has been no major injury?
 What if pain seems to have no pattern to it, or seems to get worse even when at rest?
-This makes no sense in light of an acute pain model but it is a common experience and needs firstly to be understood before it can be addressed properly with any real hope of gaining control over it.
+This makes no sense in light of an acute pain model but it is a common experience for some and needs firstly to be understood before it can be addressed properly with any real hope of gaining control over it.

 Chronic pain is pain that lingers longer than the usual few weeks to months that it takes most conditions to heal.
-Its usually episodic and comes and goes with varying levels of intensity and frequency, gradually eroding ones confidence in that body area and limiting more and more of what one can do in life.
+It's usually episodic and comes and goes with varying levels of intensity and frequency, gradually eroding one's confidence in that body area and limiting more and more of what one can do in life.

 Cognitive Functional Therapy (CFT) is an approach to pain management that deals specifically with this type of pain.
 Acute pain management is about facilitating the initial healing process after injury; CFT is about unlocking the key pain drivers that make chronic pain seem so elusive and frustrating.